edom/work/edom.github.io/clay_math.md

 - How many equations are in the NSE?
 - What is modeled by the NSE?
 What are the variables of the NSE?
     - Velocity, pressure, temperature, density ([NASA](https://www.grc.nasa.gov/www/k-12/airplane/nseqs.html)).
+- How are the Navier-Stokes equations derived from Newton's laws of motion?
 - Reading triage
     - [official problem description](http://www.claymath.org/sites/default/files/navierstokes.pdf)
     - [Navier--Stokes equations](https://en.wikipedia.org/wiki/Navier%E2%80%93Stokes_equations)